JoshALogs/gis/README.md

 ## Extract emails from a field with multiple contact info strings

-In the Calculate Field Tool:
+With the Calculate Field tool:

 ```expression_name(!selected_field1!)```